-This is palpably wrong on several fronts , and almost delusional in its ignorance.
-Where to start?
+This is palpably wrong on several fronts, and almost delusional in its ignorance.
+Where should we start?

 Second: Nowhere in the world today is there any nation practicing "unfettered capitalism."
 The 20th Century and its so-called "progressive" governments - which are actually variations of Marxism/Collectivism - altered forever the dynamics of pure capitalism through laws and multinational treaties.
 Federal and state governments, globally, are now intimately and to various degrees intrusively, micro-managing our economic affairs through taxation, regulation, and threats of more taxation and regulation.
 It has been a disaster, and was recognized as such by the two largest countries in the world, Red China and the Soviet Union, in the late 1980's.
 Both countries were bankrupt (at a time when the United States was booming), so they gave up - for a while - communism/collectivism, and allowed for limited free enterprise and property ownership.
 The results were immediate and dramatic.
 China experienced an economic expansion of immense proportions, and just in the last twenty years has become a dominant world power because of their change in course.